akka/akka/akka-docs/rst/cluster/cluster-usage-java.rst

 For some use cases it is convenient and sometimes also mandatory to ensure that you have exactly one actor of a certain type running somewhere in the cluster.

-This can be implemented by subscribing to ``LeaderChanged`` events, but there are several corner cases to consider.
+This can be implemented by subscribing to ``LeaderChanged`` or ``RoleLeaderChanged`` events, but there are several corner cases to consider.
 Therefore, this specific use case is made easily accessible by the :ref:`cluster-singleton` in the contrib module.
 You can use it as is, or adjust to fit your specific needs.

 Failure Detector
 ^^^^^^^^^^^^^^^^